chzaeem47/Jarvis-Ai-Assistant/README.md

 Bash
 pip install -r requirements.txt
 4. Configure Environment Variables
 Look at the .env.example file provided in the root directory for reference.

-Create a new file named .env in the root directory.

-Open the file and add your configuration credentials (e.g., API keys, Flask settings):
+Create a new file named .env in the root directory, open it, and add your configuration credentials:

 Code snippet
 FLASK_ENV=development
-SECRET_KEY=your_secret_key_here
-API_KEY=your_api_key_here
+GEMINI_API_KEY=your_api_key_here
 ⚠️ Note: Never commit your actual .env file to GitHub.
 It is already added to the .gitignore to protect your credentials.

 5. Run the Backend Application